 All members and volunteers should be familiar with and adhere to URG’s policy on safeguarding and good practice (See Appendix 2).

-This policy will be reviewed every 2 years.
-It was last updated on 2nd November 2022.
+This policy will be reviewed at least every 2 years.
+It was last updated on 11th January 2023.

 The following are guidelines on immediate action to be taken following a reporting of abuse by a child, young person, vulnerable adult or any member or volunteer: